-Approximately one to three babies per 1,000 births are born with a hearing loss.
-Of babies with a hearing loss, about 90% are born to hearing parents.
+Approximately one to three babies per 1,000 births are born deaf or hard of hearing, and about 90% of those children are born to hearing parents.

 Universal newborn hearing screening was developed to ensure that all babies are screened at birth to identify potential hearing loss.
 Babies should be screened no later than one month of age, diagnosed no later than three months of age and receive early intervention no later than six months of age.

 Each baby's Primary Health Care Provider plays a key role in ensuring the appropriate follow-up occurs for those babies who did not pass the initial hearing screening and those needing audiologic assessments and evaluations by medical specialists.